What is RSS?

 RSS is an XML format for syndicating news; "news" in this context can encompass not only current events but also recent changes to a web page, CVS check-ins, or the revision history of a document.
-Once information about such items is coded so that an RSS feed exists, an RSS-aware program can check the feed for changes and then present the information as you choose.
+Once an RSS feed has been created, an RSS-aware program can check the feed for changes and then present the information as you choose.
 For example, an RSS-aware web browser can check the news feed of a favorite site and then alert you when that site has been updated.
 News aggregators are programs that collect information from a number of RSS feeds and present it in a single interface.

 RSS and the similar technology Atom are formats, whereas syndication is the process of publishing and processing updates.